The combination of the first rays of sunshine and the arrival of the new issue of Maison Victor inspired me to sew a little skirt for spring/summer.

 - some bias tape (if you want to finish the facing with a bias binding)

-Sewing steps and points of attention
+Sewing steps and points to watch

 The technical points of this pattern are:

-- the sewing of the back darts
+- sewing the back darts

 - the small rolled hem of the ruffle